GururajMunnalli/seaminaction/README.txt

  - JBoss AS - 4.2.2.GA
  - Seam - 2.0.3.CR1 (until GA is released)
  - Java SE - Sun JDK 5 (or 6)

+You can use Seam 2.1, but you have to execute upgrade-project on a stage first.

 ** IMPORTANT **
 Make sure that your JBoss AS directory is jboss-as-4.2.2.GA and not